Richard O. Covey

 Richard Oswalt Covey (born August 1, 1946) is a retired United States Air Force officer, former NASA astronaut, and a member of the United States Astronaut Hall of Fame.

 Early life

-Born on August 1, 1946, in Fayetteville, Arkansas, he considers Fort Walton Beach, Florida, to be his hometown.
+Born on August 1, 1946, in Fayetteville, Arkansas, Covey considers Fort Walton Beach, Florida, to be his hometown.
 He graduated from Choctawhatchee High School in Fort Walton Beach, Florida, in 1964; he received a Bachelor of Science degree in engineering science with a major in astronautical engineering from the United States Air Force Academy in 1968, and a Master of Science degree in aeronautics and astronautics from Purdue University in 1969.

 Military career

 As a member of the U.S. Air Force, Covey was an operational fighter pilot from 1970 to 1974, flying the F-100 Super Sabre, A-37 Dragonfly and A-7 Corsair II.
 He flew 339 combat missions during two tours in Southeast Asia.
 At Eglin Air Force Base, Florida, between 1975 and 1978, he was an F-4 Phantom II and A-7D weapons system test pilot and joint test force director for electronic warfare testing of the F-15 Eagle.

 He has flown over 5,700 hours in more than 30 different types of aircraft.